Follow Our Step-by-Step instructions to Install SSL Certificate on Microsoft IIS 8 and 8.5

 Browse and select the your_domain_name.cer file, enter its friendly name and select Personal in the certificate store as shown in the below image.

 Note: If you want to install multiple SSL certificates on IIS, choose the option Web Hosting instead of Personal.

 Click OK.
 The certificate installation will start now.

 Now that you’ve taken care of SSL on your server, the next part is assigning the certificate to the website.

-To do so, you must go back to the main frame of IIS Manager.
-From the connection panel on the left-hand side, select the name of the server on which you just installed SSL certificate.
+To do so, you must go back to the main frame of the IIS Manager.
+From the connection panel on the left-hand side, select the name of the server on which you just installed an SSL certificate.

 An option named Sites will be listed under the server name.
 Select the site that you want to encrypt.